I wanted to upgrade my older home gym power rack that I’ve had for over ten years.

 These crossmembers come in matte black, metallic black, blue, orange, green, and red.

-Just like the uprights, they also have 5/8″ hardware, so your rack is going to be much more sturdy than lesser racks.
+Just like the uprights, they also have 5/8″ hardware, so your power rack is going to be much more sturdy than lesser power racks.

 Different crossmember sizes and color options allow you to configure your rack however you like.

 These kinds of features are part of why I recommend this power rack and REP Fitness so much in general.

 There are a few different pull-up bars you can get with the Rep Fitness PR-4000.
 The two cheapest ones are the 1.25″ and 2″ versions.